Tecnativa/docker-whitelist/README.md

 Url to use in [`HTTP_HEALTHCHECK`](#http_healthcheck) if enabled. `$TARGET` gets replaced inside the url by the configured [`TARGET`](#target).

+### `HTTP_HEALTHCHECK_TIMEOUT_MS`

+Default: `2000`

+Timeout in milliseconds for http healthcheck.
+This is used as a timeout for connecting and receiving an answer.
+You may end up with twice the time spend.

 ### `MODE`

 Default: `tcp`